 After the meal we sat by the campfire drinking mint tea and chatting to some of the locals, it was really nice!

-After an hour or so we headed back to our pod and sat outside on our deck just looking up at the stars, it was so peaceful and the stars were amazing!
+After an hour or so we headed back to our pod and sat outside on our deck just looking up at the stars.
+Stargazing is another great thing to do at Wadi Rum as it is so peaceful and the stars are amazing!

 Is staying in a bubble tent worth the price?

 Staying in a bubble tent at a Wadi Rum camp is most definitely a LOT pricier than staying in a normal tent (expect to pay around £250 for one night in a bubble tent at Sun City Camp!).

 This is over £100 more than staying in their regular tents!
 Whilst it is a lot of money, it is certainly a memorable once-in-a-lifetime experience!
 If you can afford to treat yourself then I would say definitely do it!

 If however staying in a bubble tent is totally out of your budget there are plenty of other camps you can stay at for a fraction of the price though – some start from as low as £21!